thiadeliria/KenKen/README.md

 We apply propagation to detect possible failures in future value assignments during search.
 By "looking ahead" at unassigned variables, we can eliminate constraint-incompatible values.
 Once we find assignments that violate a constraint, we remove or "prune" those values from their corresponding domains.

 ### Forward Checking
 Implemented as `prop_fc` in propagators.py.
-The strategy is to check the CSP's constraints that have one unassigned variable left in its scope.
+The strategy is to check - as we fill in cells and eliminate unwanted values - the CSP's constraints that have one unassigned variable left in its scope.
 We comb through the forward checking process below.
-The domain of each variable, *i.e.*, {1 2 3}, is updated at each step.
+At each step, the domain of each variable, *i.e.*, {1 2 3}, is updated in its corresponding cell.

 <img src="https://github.com/thiadeliria/KenKen/blob/master/images/fc00.png" width="180" />